4Clover4/Angle-Medical-Center/presentation.md

 ### **Network Security Hardening Measures - A Football Analogy**

 Hello everyone!
 Today, we’re going to talk about network security hardening.
 But instead of diving into dry technical details, I’ll use a fun football analogy to explain the security measures we implement in our network.
-This should make the concepts a lot easier to grasp, and I’ll also share some real-world commands and strategies we use in our network.### **Security Measures Breakdown**
+This should make the concepts a lot easier to grasp, and I’ll also share some real-world commands and strategies we use in our network.

 ### **The Team: The Football Pitch**